Last updated on August 20th, 2021

 - Preheat a large skillet or wok.
 Add cooking oil.
 Add onion and garlic and saute for about 3 minutes.
 Add dried shrimp and saute for another minute.
 Add shiitake mushrooms and stir fry for another 1 minute

-- Add the chicken or pork and saute until turn opaque in color (but not cooked through yet).
+- Add the chicken or pork, and taro pieces and saute until the chicken/pork turn opaque in color (but not cooked through yet).
 Add the rice and seasonings followed by the liquid from soaking mushrooms and dried shrimp (total of 2 cups of liquid- the same cups you use to measure your rice).
 Stir to mix everything.
 Transfer to rice cooker and let it cook on white rice setting (about 20 minutes).
 Wait for 10 minutes after it's done cooking and then fluff the rice

 Cooking with pressure cooker: